 There are frequent art workshops and exhibitions around the island organised by Guernsey Arts for all to enjoy, as well as The George Crossan Gallery in the Market Place, where you can find showcases of work by local artists.

 Take a walk through history, with castles, fortifications and bunkers from across the centuries.
-The Islands of Guernsey have a fascinating history and great selection of museums to explore, including the German Occupation Museum, The Guernsey Museum at Candie Gardens and Castle Cornet's museums.
-Many can be explored for free, with others, such as Fort Grey and Castle Cornet, charging a small fee for those over age 7 to support their on-site museums and ongoing research.
+The Islands of Guernsey have a fascinating history and great selection of museums to explore, including the German Occupation Museum, The Guernsey Museum at Candie Gardens.
+Many can be explored for free, with others charging a small fee for those over age 7 to support their on-site museums and ongoing research.

 Venture into St Peter Port, with it's huge variety of independent shops to discover on an afternoon wandering the cobbled streets.
 You can pick up handmade Guernsey items and beautiful homeware in shops such as Indica, Eleven, Cadeaux, Maison Demain, Gwyneth & Grey and many more.
 Food and coffee, often alongside freshly made cakes, is available from a range of independent, family run establishments.